leopolicastro/jwt_api/README.md

 == 20210827123255 AddJtiToUsers: migrated (0.0259s) ===========================
 ```

-Feel free to remove the gem from your Gemfile, you now have everything you need in your application.
 ## Usage

 1. Make sure that each user that needs access to the API has a JTI generated.